oracle-livelabs/adb/shared/adb-auto-indexing/view-details/view-details.md

 ## Introduction

 The best place to find information on auto indexes is to use the auto index report.
-For the sake of this lab, we will take a look at a couple of the underlying dictionary views.
+For the sake of this lab, we will look at a couple of the underlying dictionary views.

 Estimated Time: 10mins